-California Nursing License Defense Attorney
+Nursing License Defense Attorney in California

 This video tells a story of a nursing student who faced multiple challenges in obtaining her license with the Board of Registered Nursing.
 Unlock Legal is proud to have represented her from her days as a student through the successful filing and granting of her application to be a nurse.